hollowverse-archive/architecture/originServer/originServer.md

   serveLogEndPoint --> response
 ```

-Lambda do not have URLs out of the box, but by using [API Gateway](https://aws.amazon.com/api-gateway/) it is possible to associate a URL with a Lambda.
+Lambdas do not have URLs out of the box, but by using [API Gateway](https://aws.amazon.com/api-gateway/) it is possible to associate a URL with a Lambda.

 Each hollowverse.com environment in API Gateway has a URL like this: